cpina/dacco/README.md

 DACCO provides XML files with the translations, examples, notes of usage, links, etc. and used to also provide a PDF version.

+Number of entries in DACCO files:
+ * Catalan -> English: 18,161
+ * English -> Catalan: 21,443

+Each entry consist at least of one translation.
+Often it also has examples, multiple meanings with multiple translations and other related information.

 ## Where is DACCO used?

 * [qdacco](https://github.com/cpina/qdacco): desktop application packaged for Debian and Ubuntu and easy to compile on other GNU/Linux distributions (and probably FreeBSD, etc.).
 Provides a a graphical interface to the dictionary (on GNU/Linux).